History of Gmail: United Kingdom

 On 19 October 2005, Google voluntarily converted the United Kingdom version of Gmail to Google Mail because of a dispute with the UK company Independent International Investment Research.

 Users who registered before the switch to Google Mail were able to keep their Gmail address, although the Gmail logo was replaced with a Google Mail logo.
 Users who signed up after the name change receive a googlemail.com address, although a reverse of either in the sent email would still deliver it to the same place.

 In September 2009, Google began to change the branding of UK accounts back to Gmail, following the resolution of the trademark dispute.

 On 3 May 2010, Google announced that they would start to phase out the googlemail.com domain in the UK.
-Existing users would get the option to switch to gmail.com, while new users would be given a gmail.com address by default.
-This also required Android phone users to perform a factory reset (requiring a back-up to prevent data loss) to restore phone functionality.
+Existing users got the option to switch to gmail.com, while new users are now given a gmail.com address by default.
+Android phone users with googlemail.com domains had to perform a factory reset to restore phone functionality.